UBCDingXin/Dual-NDA/README.md

 Go to the directory `./SteeringAngle/SteeringAngle_128x128/CcGAN/NDA`.
 Run the training script `./scripts/run_nda.bat` for Windows or `./scripts/run_nda.sh` for Linux.

 * **ReACGAN and ADCGAN** <br />
 Go to the directory `./SteeringAngle/SteeringAngle_128x128/class-conditional_GAN/StudioGAN`.
 Run the training script `./scripts/run_train1.bat` for ReACGAN or `./scripts/run_train2.bat` for ADCGAN.
+Some detailed setups are stored in the config files, i.e., `./configs/ReACGAN.yaml` and `./configs/ADCGAN.yaml`.
 We conduct the evaluation process by running `./scripts/run_eval1.bat` for ReACGAN or `./scripts/run_eval2.bat` for ADCGAN.

 * **ADM-G (Classifier Guidance)** <br />
 Go to `./SteeringAngle/SteeringAngle_128x128/diffusion_models/ADM_G`.
 Then, run the script `./scripts/run_exp.bat`.